nus-cs2113-AY2021S2/ip/docs/README.md

 Adds an Event task to your task list occuring at a specified date and time.
 Date and time must be in the given format.

-Format: `event TASK_DESCRIPTION /at DDMMYYYY HHMM`
+Format: `event TASK_DESCRIPTION /at DD/MM/YYYY HHMM`

 Example of usage:
 `event presentation /at 29/05/2021 1000`